One of the best things about fall in Dayton, Ohio? Festivals, festivals, festivals.

 COST: Lederhosen Lunch (Free admission; food & drink available for purchase); Preview Party (Advance Tickets are $55 for members and $75 for non-members and $95 at the gate); Main festival (Advance tickets are $8 adults, $5 seniors and youth ages 7-18 and tickets at the door are $10 for adults and $7 seniors and youth)

 Organizers say more than 80,000 people flock to the Auglaize County village each year for this festival emphasizing the community’s German heritage.
-Music, food, and, of course, beer are the stars of the event.
-However, Minster’s Oktoberfest offers unique twists like beer tray relays, a jug hoist, a car show and a 10k run to help clear space for all those calories.
+Music, food, and, of course, beer are the stars of the event that has been a part of Minster since 1975.
+However, Minster’s Oktoberfest offers unique twists like beer tray relays, a jug hoist, a car show, parade and a 10k run to help clear space for all those calories.
 Live music, German mass and pageants will also take place.
 See the event schedule for details.

 WHERE: Oktoberfest is located one block west of the intersection of SR-119 and SR-66 in Minster.

 Perhaps the oldest Oktoberfest celebration on the list, the Columbus Oktoberfest celebrates its 53rd year this year.
 Three 100-year-old historic covered pavilions at the Ohio Expo Center & State Fair provide the perfect backdrop for two stages and dance floors for lots of polkas.
 Expect live music, food, bier, crafts and more.
 Admission is free.
-For more information, visit the event Facebook page.
+Hours are 5 p.m. to midnight Friday, noon to midnight Saturday and noon to 8 p.m.
+Sunday.
+Food and beverages are sold by tickets only.
+Tickets are sold in strips of 10 for $10.
+Parking is $10 per car.
+For more information, visit the website or event Facebook page.

 It’s been said that this Oktoberfest is “America’s Oktoberfest.”
 This huge event celebrating Cincinnati’s German heritage has a reputation as one of the best Oktoberfests around.
-Some of the highlights beyond the wide variety of craft beer, limited release beers and regular ‘ole beer: Weiner races, a brat eating contest that will include the famous hot-dog-eating-champ Joey Chestnut, barell rolls, stein races and more.
+Some of the highlights beyond the wide variety of craft beer, limited release beers and regular ‘ole beer: Wiener dog races, the world’s largest chicken dance, a brat eating contest, barrel rolls, beer stein races and stein hoist competitions and more.
+The event takes place along Second and Third streets between Walnut and Elm streets downtown.
 More info: Facebook